eftieell/intro_programming_2/src/chapters/recursion/recursion.md

 <img src="recursion_callstack2.png" alt="second call stack in recursion example" width="200"/>

 We proceed again to line 2, we see n is not less than or equal to 0 this time either, so we proceed to the else block.
-On line 5, the number 1 is output to the terminal, On line 6, we call we call `recursion_example()`, this time with an argument of 0.
+On line 5, the number 1 is output to the terminal, On line 6, we call `recursion_example()`, this time with an argument of 0.
 We jump to line 1 of the code, but notice this is a yet a new function call!
 This means yet a new frame must get pushed onto the call stack.
 The call stack now has *three* frames with calls to `recursion_example()`:

 <img src="recursion_callstack3.png" alt="third call stack in recursion example" width="200"/>